SoftCircuits/Silk/README.md

 # Silk Overview

-The Simple Interpreted Language Kit (SILK) was designed to make it easy to add scripting and automation to your .NET applications.
+The Simple Interpreted Language Kit (SILK) is a .NET class library that makes it easy to add scripting and automation to your .NET applications.

-The package include three main components.
+The library include three main components.
 A compiler, a compiled program, and a runtime.
 The compiler compiles the Silk source code to bytecode.
 This allows faster execution and also catches all source code syntax errors before running the Silk program.

 The compiler produces a compiled program.
 A compiled program can be saved to a file, and later read from a file.
 This allows you to load and run a Silk program without recompiling it each time.